toastyman231/BasedEngine/README.md

 ## Thoughts and Concerns
 - Currently only quads can be rendered (in terms of 2D rendering), things like lines and circles have to be baked into a texture then rendered on a square or something.
 Adding dedicated render commands for those types of objects is probably worth it.
 Of course, this does not affect 3D rendering.
+    - I recently added a line renderer!
+It's really intended for debug stuff, but a more gameplay optimized one will likely come at some point.
 - A GUI editor would be nice to have at some point, but it's a lot of effort to make that I could be using to make actual games (or just improving the engine in general).
 - I've only tested it on Windows, theoretically it should work on Mac and Linux, but your mileage will probably vary.
+    - I did try to compile it with clang and it generated an insane amount of errors, so the project is definitely not portable.

 ## Previous Thoughts and Concerns
 These items used to be grouped with the rest of the Thoughts and Concerns, but since they've been resolved I decided to move them here for organizational purposes.